markpmlim/CubemapUnwrap/Readme.md

-The kernel function (named compute) will transform the texture coordinates of each face of the cross cubemap to a direction vector which is used to access the correct face of the cubemap texture.
-The table above will be useful when it comes to understanding the algorithm adopted by the kernel function.
+The kernel function (named "compute") will transform the texture coordinates of each face of the cross cubemap to a direction vector which is used to access the correct face of the cubemap texture.
+The table above will be useful when it comes to understanding the algorithm adopted by the original author of the shader code.
 (Hint: 0.25 = 1/4, 0.50 = 1/2, 0.75 = 3/4, 0.333 = 1/3 and 0.667 = 2/3)

 The following table shows the mapping of textures coordinates to positions of the six 2D faces of the cubemap.